huggingface/transformers/examples/research_projects/xls_r/README.md

 #### Patrick von Platen, Research Engineer, Hugging Face
 - Talk: Introduction to Robust Speech Challenge
-- Abtract: In this talk, Patrick outlines the Robust Speech Challenge and gives tips and tricks on how to train and evaluate speech recognition systems with 🤗 Transformers and 🤗 Datasets, and PyTorch.
+- Abstract: In this talk, Patrick outlines the Robust Speech Challenge and gives tips and tricks on how to train and evaluate speech recognition systems with 🤗 Transformers and 🤗 Datasets, and PyTorch.
 - Speaker info: Patrick von Platen is a research engineer at Hugging Face and one of the core maintainers of the popular Transformers library.
-He specializes in speech recognition, encoder-decoder models and long-range sequence modeling.
-Before joining Hugging Face, Patrick conducted research in speech recognition at Uber AI, Cambridge University, and RWTH Aachen University.
+He specializes in speech recognition, encoder-decoder models, and long-range sequence modeling.
+Before joining Hugging Face, Patrick researched speech recognition at Uber AI, Cambridge University, and RWTH Aachen University.

 #### Raymond Grossman, Jeremy Lopez, Machine Learning Engineer, Kensho Technologies
 - Talk: PyCTCDecode & Speech2text decoding
 - Abstract: PyCTCDecode is a fast and feature-rich CTC beam search decoder for speech recognition written in Python, providing n-gram (kenlm) language model support similar to PaddlePaddle's decoder, but incorporating many new features such as byte pair encoding and real-time decoding to support models like Nvidia's Conformer-CTC or Facebook's Wav2Vec2.
 - Speaker info :
 	- Raymond works as a machine learning engineer at Kensho Technologies, specializing in speech and natural language domains.
-Prior to coming to Kensho, he studied mathematics at Princeton and was an avid Kaggler under the moniker @ToTrainThemIsMyCause.
+Before coming to Kensho, he studied mathematics at Princeton and was an avid Kaggler under the moniker @ToTrainThemIsMyCause.
 	- Jeremy is a machine learning engineer at Kensho Technologies and has worked on a variety of different topics including search and speech recognition.
 Before working at Kensho, he earned a PhD in experimental particle physics at MIT and continued doing physics research as a postdoc at the University of Colorado Boulder.

 #### Gabriel Habayeb, Data Engineer, Common Voice @ Mozilla